Essay on Vocabulary Learning

 Collocation means words occurring together either in writing or in speech.
-This means that individual must have proper knowledge of collocations in order to speak the language fluently.
-The leaner must know about the collocations in order to utter in the native accent.
+This means that individuals must have proper knowledge of collocations in order to speak the language fluently.
+The learner must know about the collocations in order to utter in the native accent.
 Thus, collocation is an important concern for teachers and students within ESL and EFL settings.

 When students learn chunks of words (one item), it becomes effortless to divide them.
 Learning two words separately will lead the students to learn an additional third item to get the correct collocation.
 For learners, splitting collocations into component words is easy; it is significantly more difficult to place words to create natural collocations.
 To reduce this learning burden, the students must be aware of absolute knowledge about the collocation patterns.
 In addition, they must be equipped with relevant and effective means of vocabulary acquisition and retention.